There was that time

 It’s about the crate.

-You see, I have had my days standing on the corner soapbox-dancing, waving self-righteous arms around.
+I have had my days standing on the corner soapbox-dancing, waving self-righteous arms around.

 I have had my days judging blue streaks up and down many a toddler’s poor mama when I’ve seen the iphone in the ‘wrong’ hands.